 This 90 minute training is for individuals, teams, HR departments, classrooms, and community groups.
 Bring a colleague, invite your students, or encourage your workplace to attend together.

 Carolyn Arny, Director of Education & Training for the Collaborative to End Human Trafficking and a member of the Collaborative’s Survivor Advisory Council will teach this session.
-Carolyn brings 20+ years of experience in health and human services.
-As a trauma-informed instructor, Carolyn offers both foundational learning and specialized training to organizations, ensuring they are equipped with the tools to identify and support survivors of human trafficking.
-By fostering understanding and engagement, she empowers professionals, organizations, and the public with knowledge to recognize and respond to human trafficking.
+Carolyn brings 20+ years of experience as a trauma-informed instructor, offering both foundational learning and specialized training to organizations, ensuring they are equipped with the tools to identify and support survivors of human trafficking.